rachfop/takomo-docs/docs/getting-started/quick-start.md

 ## Stack Configuration

 Our stack contains a VPC whose CIDR range can be parameterized.
 First, we need to create the `stacks` directory that will host all stack configurations.
-Create the directory and add there a file named `vpc.yml` with the following contents:
+Create the directory and add a file named `vpc.yml` with the following contents:

 ```yaml title="stacks/vpc.yml"
 regions: eu-west-1